Radiology Informatics (PACS) - Associate in Applied Science (AAS) (3786)

 Begin exploring your options now!

-Our program prepares you to enter the field of medial imaging informatics as Picture Archiving and Communication Systems (PACS) Administrators.
+Our program prepares you to enter the field of medical imaging informatics as Picture Archiving and Communication Systems (PACS) Administrators.
 Our coursework teaches you:

 - Basic human biology